Backstreet Boys: 2012–2015: Richardson's return, In a World Like This, and documentary film

-2015–2020: Dead 7 film, Las Vegas residency, and DNA
+2015–2020: Las Vegas residency and DNA

 In August 2015, band members Carter, Dorough, and McLean filmed a movie that Carter wrote entitled Dead 7.
 The film centers around a ragtag band of gunslingers operating during a post-apocalyptic zombie plague.
 The movie premiered on April 1, 2016, on Syfy channel.
 A free copy of the theme song "In the End" was released on March 28, performed by band members Nick Carter, AJ McLean and Howie Dorough; Joey Fatone and Chris Kirkpatrick from NSYNC; Jeff Timmons from 98 Degrees; and Erik-Michael Estrada from O-Town.
-The official physical DVD was released on June 7, 2016.

 In October 2015, McLean revealed that the group was working on their ninth studio album.
-McLean said the band is working with producer Jacob Kasher, who has worked with Maroon 5 and Britney Spears.
-The band hoped to finish the album before the next Backstreet Boys cruise in May 2016.
 On January 29, 2016, the Backstreet Boys were the musical guests in the series finale of NBC comedy series Undateable.
 On April 1, 2016, Carter told Entertainment Tonight the group signed a deal with Live Nation for a nine-show "test residency" in Las Vegas.
 McLean confirmed the deal, telling Us Magazine that the residency would begin in January 2017.

 In July 2016, the group appeared and performed on ABC's Greatest Hits.
 On August 19, 2016, the group released "God, Your Mama, and Me", with country duo Florida Georgia Line, which was taken from their third studio album Dig Your Roots.
 The song entered the Hot 100 at No. 92 for the chart dated March 18, 2017, which was the group's first return to the chart since 2007.

 On September 15, 2016, McLean and Carter confirmed that the band would be done with the album the following year, along with a new headlining tour.
 On September 23, the Backstreet Boys confirmed their Vegas residency show happening in 2017, titled Backstreet Boys: Larger Than Life.
 The residency played 80 shows between March 1, 2017, and April 27, 2019.